 There are two versions of your high school transcript: official and unofficial.
 Both versions contain the same information and will look the same or nearly identical, but an official transcript often includes an official seal or tamper-proof marks or is enclosed in a sealed envelope.
 This ensures no information on the transcript is altered.

 Most colleges want an official version of your high school transcript.
 Official versions are often sent directly by your high school, either through snail mail or as an e-mail.
 Your school may also give you an official version of your transcript inside a sealed envelope for you to send yourself.
-If they do, do not open this envelope, it will make the transcript no longer official.
+If they do, do not open this envelope, as it will make the transcript no longer official.
 If you just want a copy of your transcript for your own personal use, an unofficial version is fine.

 When you request a copy of your high school transcript, make sure you know whether you are requesting an official or unofficial version.
 Ask someone at the office if you are not sure which version you are requesting.
 Most schools and employers who need an official version of your transcript will not accept an unofficial version in its place, and sending the wrong version could cause you to miss important deadlines.